Oysters @ 34

 - Cultivated medium - R25 each

-1 large coastal, 1 medium coastal, 1 cocktail coastal, 1 medium cultivated PLUS a glass of bubbles - R140
+1 large coastal, 1 medium coastal, 1 cocktail coastal, 1 medium cultivated PLUS a glass of bubbly - R140

 34 South oyster tasting